šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 In Resonance‑Time Cosmology, the universe begins as a resonance seed:

-No fine‑tuning — just the natural starting point of a triadic‑time excitation.
+No fine‑tuning — simply the natural starting point of a triadic‑time excitation.

 Take a galaxy with hidden resonance: